josebeo2016/audio_preprocess/README.md

-# Audio Preprocess library for Deepfake audio detection system
+# Audio Preprocess Library for Deepfake Audio Detection System

 ## Directories:

 ### audio_preprocess
 All the libraries will be stored here.
 Each module will seperatly be stored in each python file.
 Note that: After finish code of your module, please add the caller in `__init__.py`, For example: